TRACE – CubeSat

-The CubeSat project TRACE (TU Darmstadt ReseArch Cubesat for Education) currently consists of 25 students from different fields of study and universities in the vicinity of Darmstadt.
+The CubeSat project TRACE (TU Darmstadt ReseArch Cubesat for Education) is scheduled to launch in mid 2025 and currently consists of a team of students from different fields of study and universities in the vicinity of Darmstadt.
 The project is divided into different subsystems, the so-called subsections.
 Each of the subsections is led by a team leader who coordinates the work and is also the contact person for technical-related questions.
 The aim of the project is the development of a 2U CubeSat, the training of the members regarding space technologies, and networking with the industry.

 What is a CubeSat?

 CubeSats are a concept for nanosatellites initiated by Stanford University and California Polytechnic State University.
 It defines a uniform framework for the construction and launch of satellites.
-The smallest satellite described in the CubeSat standard is the so-called 1U (1 Unit) CubeSat, which has external dimensions of 10 cm x 10 cm x 11.35 cm and a maximum weight of 1.33 kg.
+The smallest satellite described in the CubeSat standard is the so-called 1U (1 Unit) CubeSat, which has external dimensions of 10 cm x 10 cm x 11.35 cm and a maximum weight of 2 kg per unit.
 Further CubeSats are then multiples of this size (e.g. 1.5U, 2U, 3U, …).
 The CubeSat project of TUDSaT focuses on the development of a 2U CubeSat.

 Mission Objectives